 Slip on your shades.

-Don’t forget your sunglasses when go outside, no matter if you’re going to work or you’re packing your bag for the beach, sailing or any outdoor adventure.
+Don’t forget your sunglasses when going outside, no matter if you’re going to work or you’re packing your bag for the beach, sailing or any outdoor adventure.
 UVA and UVB radiation from the sun can damage important structures of the eye including the retina and the lens.
 What we’ve learned more recently is that the transmittance of these harmful rays is higher in children, putting them at even more risk of sun-related eye damage.
 So everyone, young, older and in between, needs to wear shades when they’re outdoors.

 What should you look for in a pair of shades?
 The most important thing is that they state that they block 100% of UV radiation.
 This means they block 100% of both harmful UVA and UVB rays.